-The pioneering chemical engineer, dedicated family man and co-founder of the David and Lura Lovell Foundation was passionate about many aspects of the life he embraced.
+The pioneering chemical engineer, dedicated family man and co-founder of The David and Lura Lovell Foundation was passionate about many aspects of the life he embraced.

 In high school in Davenport, Iowa he was an outstanding student, accomplished athlete, class president, editor of the school paper and ROTC officer.

-Lovell earned his berth in the U.S. Navy as a seaman first class – after passing the Eddy electronics exam, which until then was thought impassable by anyone less than a college graduate.
+David earned his berth in the U.S. Navy as a seaman first class – after passing the Eddy electronics exam, which until then was thought impassable by anyone less than a college graduate.